Scottish Nationalists float Labour alliance in return for independence vote

 Scottish voters opposed independence in a 2014 plebiscite but then backed remaining in the European Union in 2016, which the SNP has used to try and boost support for secession.

-The Labour Party has not ruled out a second independence vote and on Friday Sturgeon said it was getting closer to her position.
+The Labour Party has not ruled out a second independence vote but said on Friday it was not seeking deals.

+“We’re not in this to do anything other than win and we’re not doing deals,” said the party’s Brexit spokesman Keir Starmer.

+Senior Labour figures have left open the possibility of a new independence referendum and Sturgeon said the party was getting closer to her stance.

 “Labour’s position, I think, on this is moving in the right direction,” she said.